 Iowa City in Johnson County, Iowa — The American Midwest (Upper Plains)

 Topics.
-This historical marker is listed in these topic lists: Architecture • Churches & Religion • Education • Notable Buildings.
-A significant historical year for this entry is 1856.
+This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music • Education • Notable Buildings.
+A significant historical date for this entry is January 23, 1902.

 Location.
-41° 39.828′ N, 91° 32.096′ W. Marker is in Iowa City, Iowa, in Johnson County.
-Marker is on East Market Street just west of North Clinton Street, on the right when traveling west.
-Marker is mounted at eye-level, directly on the subject church, just to the left of the front/south entrance.
+41° 39.646′ N, 91° 32.127′ W. Marker is in Iowa City, Iowa, in Johnson County.
+Marker can be reached from East Washington Street just west of South Clinton Street, on the right when traveling west.
+Marker is located beside the sidewalk on the east side of Schaeffer Hall, on the right side of the front staircase.
 Touch for map.
-Marker is at or near this postal address: 26 East Market Street, Iowa City IA 52245, United States of America.
+Marker is at or near this postal address: 20 East Washington Street, Iowa City IA 52240, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The First State University to Admit Women on an Equal Basis with Men (about 600 feet away, measured in a direct line); Old Dental Building (about 700 feet away); In Memorium Site of World's First Educational Television Station (approx. 0.2 miles away); St. Mary's Church (approx. 0.2 miles away); The Old Capitol (approx. 0.2 miles away); The Old Stone Capitol (approx. 0.2 miles away); Schaeffer Hall (approx. 0.2 miles away).
+The Old Capitol (within shouting distance of this marker); The Old Stone Capitol (about 300 feet away, measured in a direct line); In Memorium (about 300 feet away); Old Dental Building (about 500 feet away); Writers in a Café (about 700 feet away); The First State University to Admit Women on an Equal Basis with Men (about 700 feet away); Site of World's First Educational Television Station (about 800 feet away); Old Brick (approx. 0.2 miles away).
 Touch for a list and map of all markers in Iowa City.

 Also see . . .